How Are Assets Split in Illinois Divorces?

 In Illinois, your assets are divided without regard to misconduct.

 Illinois is a no-fault divorce state.
-No-fault means that neither spouse has to be at fault for the breakup.
+No fault means that neither spouse has to be at fault for the breakup.

 The grounds for no-fault are relatively simple and usually require:

-- Irreconcilable differences have caused the irretrievable breakdown of their marriage;
+• Irreconcilable differences have caused the irretrievable breakdown of their marriage;

-- Their efforts at reconciliation have failed,
+• Their efforts at reconciliation have failed,

-- Future attempts at reconciliation would be impracticable and not in the best interests of the family.
+• Future attempts at reconciliation would be impracticable and not in the best interests of the family.

 These requirements are not always strictly followed.
 The court or the parties frequently waive some of these requirements.
-Sometimes, when people are not actually living separately, they allege that they have constructively lived separate and apart in the same residence.
+Sometimes, when people are not actually living separately, they allege that they have constructively lived separately and apart in the same residence.

 Basically, they are saying that they are just roommates and not a married couple.

-What about Equitable Splits?
+What About Equitable Splits?

 Illinois is an equitable split state.
 An equitable split means that your property in a divorce should be divided equitably, but that doesn’t necessarily mean equally.